-Another possibility is that children’s awareness of uncertainty (in the linguistic domain and beyond) becomes more concrete throughout early childhood, but that information-seeking is a particularly sensitive measure of early uncertainty monitoring compared to explicit report (see Kloo et al. for a similar argument).
-This possibility would help to explain the difference between the results we observed in the current study, and those of Marazita and Merriman, who found that the majority of 2.5-year-olds failed to explicitly report on their metalinguistic ignorance.
-Developmental differences in information-seeking during early childhood could be minimal because they do not rely as strongly on later-developing metacognitive processes and verbal ability.
+The primary contribution of our work here is that our findings provide evidence for selective social information seeking as a route for children to resolve referential ambiguity.
+This behavior could enable faster word learning, especially in cases where children are actively producing behavioral responses on which they would like feedback (since this was the place where we observed the most selective information seeking).
+Thus, this research makes explicit the potential contribution of active learning behaviors to early word learning.

-In line with this idea, the behavior we examined here, selective social information-gathering, could fall into a spectrum of active learning behaviors beginning in infancy.
+More generally, the behavior we examined here – gaze to an interlocutor’s face – likely relates to a spectrum of active learning behaviors beginning in infancy, all of which could potentially accelerate vocabulary learning relative to passive observation.
 First, infants direct their attention to salient aspects of the environment that are most likely to yield information, especially from social sources, including faces and hands (Farroni, Csibra, Simion, & Johnson, 2002; Frank, Amso, & Johnson, 2014).
-As infants learn to locomote, first by crawling and then by walking, they have access to a broader set of information sources (Kretch, Franchak, & Adolph, 2013).
-As children learn to speak and to manipulate objects in the environment, they have more opportunity still to seek out information to disambiguate areas of uncertainty.
-These physical and cognitive developmental trajectories may proceed in parallel to metacognitive advancements that allow children to more acutely identify gaps in knowledge that they can then seek to fill.
+As infants learn to locomote, first by crawling and then by walking, they are able to use this set of behaviors to access to a broader set of information sources (Kretch, Franchak, & Adolph, 2013).
+Then, as children learn to speak and to manipulate objects in the environment, they have more opportunity still to seek out information to disambiguate areas of uncertainty, for example by making bids to talk about objects, asking verbal questions, or searching for feedback (as in our study).

-Our current study has a number of limitations that suggest directions for future work.
+Our study has a number of limitations that suggest directions for future work.
 First, although we assume that children hoped to glean disambiguating information from the adult experimenter when they visually referenced her, we do not know what type of evidence they expected to receive (e.g., direct help, informative gaze, or an affective response).
 This is especially relevant as children of different ages, despite showing the same patterns of looking, might have had distinct expectations about the type of information or help they would receive.
-Additionally, in Experiment 1, children sometimes ignored the instruction to place only one item in the bucket, particularly 2-year-olds.
+Second, in Experiment 1, children sometimes ignored the instruction to place only one item in the bucket, particularly 2-year-olds.
 Although we speculate that younger children showed this behavior because they found it entertaining to place both objects in the bucket, this behavior could also reflect a different understanding or approach to the task compared to older children.
-Future research should attempt to measure information-gathering behavior in a range of tasks that equate for difficult across ages.
-Finally, although we were interested in referential uncertainty generally, we instantiated this construct with a specific manipulation using novel words; other cases of referential uncertainty may elicit other behaviors.
+Future research should attempt to measure information-seeking behavior in a range of tasks that equate for difficulty across ages.
+Third, although we were interested in referential uncertainty generally, we instantiated this construct with a specific manipulation using novel words; other cases of referential uncertainty may elicit other behaviors.

-The generality of the responses we observed is as yet unknown.
+Finally, as with other research on convenience populations, the generality of the responses we observed is unknown.
 Our research was conducted with a local museum population in the United States.
 Our work with this population suggests that children at our specific museum largely come from highly-educated families, despite some diversity in terms of race and ethnicity.
 Children growing up in such families would be most likely to have a high expectation that the adults in their lives would be responsive to their requests for information.
 Thus, it is a question for future work the degree that the information-seeking responses we observed are general across different populations of children.